 Cottage Cheese Breakfast Muffins with Bacon

-Cottage Cheese Breakfast Muffins with Bacon also have egg, Parmesan, almond flour, and white whole wheat flour for a tasty low-carb muffin.
+Low-Carb Cottage Cheese Breakfast Muffins with Bacon have egg, Parmesan, almond flour, and a tiny bit of white whole wheat flour.
 See suggestions to replace the flour for a version that’s Keto and gluten-free.